Professor Mary Laven

 I studied History at Cambridge, took a Master's in Renaissance Studies at the Warburg Institute, and completed a PhD on early modern nuns at the University of Leicester.
 I've been a lecturer here at Cambridge since 1997 and am a Fellow of Jesus College.

-I was one of the curators of two recent exhibition at the Fitzwilliam Museum: Treasured Possessions from the Renaissance to the Enlightenment and Madonnas and Miracles: The Holy Home in Renaissance Italy.
+I was one of the curators of two recent exhibitions at the Fitzwilliam Museum: Treasured Possessions from the Renaissance to the Enlightenment and Madonnas and Miracles: The Holy Home in Renaissance Italy.

 My work is grounded in the social and cultural history of early modern Italy and Europe, and I have particular interests in religion, gender, sociability, and material culture.
 My first book, Virgins of Venice, explored the experience of women living in convents at the time of the Counter-Reformation.
 Published by Penguin, and translated into seven languages, it was awarded the 2002 John Llewellyn Rhys prize.
 My second book, Mission to China: Matteo Ricci and the Jesuit Encounter with the East emphasises the importance of miracles, gifts and friendship to the Jesuits' mission.
 Awarded a Leverhulme Major Research Fellowship for the period 2011-14, I embarked on a new project: ‘Objects of Devotion: The Material Culture of Italian Renaissance Piety’.
 I was one of the Principal Investigators of an interdisciplinary project, funded by the European Research Council: 'Domestic Devotions: The Place of Piety in the Renaissance Italian Household'.
 This led in 2018 to the publication of a co-authored book, The Sacred Home in Renaissance Italy, which was awarded the Bainton History / Theology prize.

-I have supervised PhDs on Religion and Disease in Seventeenth-Century Venice, the Plague Hospitals of Venice and the Veneto, Catholic Missions to Southeast Asia, the Knights of Malta, Women and Politics in Fifteenth-Century Italy, Enmity and Peacemaking in the Kingdom of Naples and the Materiality of Devotion in Sixteenth-Century Naples.
-Past doctoral students now hold posts at the University of Leeds, Oxford Brookes, the University of York, the University of Malta, the Max Planck Institute for Human Development, Centre for History of Emotions and The Goldsmiths' Company.
+I have supervised PhDs on Religion and Disease in Seventeenth-Century Venice, the Plague Hospitals of Venice and the Veneto, Catholic Missions to Southeast Asia, the Knights of Malta, Women and Politics in Fifteenth-Century Italy, Enmity and Peacemaking in the Kingdom of Naples, the Materiality of Devotion in Sixteenth-Century Naples and Artisanal Culture in Sixteenth-Century Verona.
+Past doctoral students now hold posts at the University of Leeds, Oxford Brookes, the University of York, the University of Malta, the Max Planck Institute for Human Development, Centre for History of Emotions and CRASSH.

 I greatly enjoy collaborating with colleagues in History and other disciplines.
 I am a convenor of the Cambridge Italian Research Network, which brings together scholars working on all aspects of Italy, past, present and future; in 2014, I shared a Mellon-CRASSH Teaching Fellowship with Alex Marr (History of Art); and - together with Victoria Avery, Melissa Calaresu and Ulinka Rublack - I curated the exhibition, Treasured Possessions at the Fitzwilliam Museum in 2015.
 Our ERC research project, Domestic Devotions, straddled two schools and three departments; in 2017, we participated in another very successful collaboration with the Fitzwilliam Museum, the exhibition entitled 'Madonnas & Miracles: The Holy Home in Renaissance Italy'.